CBDesignS/ha-wordplay/README.md

 ---

 **Note**: This integration is not affiliated with or endorsed by the original Wordle game or The New York Times.
-It is a custom implementation of a word guessing game for Home Assistant...
+It is a custom implementation of a word guessing game designed specifically for Home Assistant automation enthusiasts.